pwang649/myWiki/docs/Research/Placement_Op.md

     img = np.pad(img, math.ceil(margin * finer_steps), constant_values=1)
     ```

-4. Then, the img will be clipped into a smaller image surronding the perposed object placement with window size twice as big as the object.
+4. Then, the image will be clipped into a smaller image surrounding the proposed object placement with a window size twice as big as the object.

     ```python
     up_clip = int((y_in_img_without_rot - top_pad_size_rot0 + margin - to_place_obj_h_in_img/2 - margin) * finer_steps)
     down_clip = int(up_clip + to_place_obj_h_in_img * finer_steps + 2 * margin * finer_steps)